garrandall/popular-music-data/tracks/get-over-yourself-eden-s-crush.md

 Sometimes I stay out all night
 And everything, everything, everything is alright

-This just can't be it i kept telling myself
+This just can't be it I kept telling myself
 And every magazine said was me was on the shelf
 I was givin' out, givin' in
 Givin' away my dreams